-- Section 8 Housing: Maintain the numbers of extremely-low-, very-low- and low-income households that are assisted by the Section 8 rental assistance program. - Apartment Conservation: Conserve apartment rental housing by prohibiting the conversion to condominium ownership unless the apartment rental vacancy rate is more than 5%. - Apartment Conservation: Conserve apartment rental housing by prohibiting the conversion to tenancy in common ownership. - Mobile Homes, MobilehomeMobile Home Parks and Manufactured Housing: Conserve mobilehomes, mobilehomemobile homes, mobile home parks and manufactured housing as an essential part of Carpinteria's housing supply through the City's Mobile Home Park Closure Ordinance. - Mobile Home Rents: Continue the Mobile Home Park Rental Stabilization ordinanceand Mobile Home Park Rent Stabilization Disclosure ordinances. - Occupancy Inspections: Conduct occupancy inspections for code requirements for single-family residential units and apartment structures when they are sold. - Long-Term Housing Affordability: Enforce resale controls and income restrictions to ensure that affordable housing provided through the Inclusionary Housing Program remains affordable over time to the income group for which it is intended. - Maintenance and Repair.
-Promote the maintenance and repair of owner-occupied and rental housing to prevent deterioration within the City. - Housing Rehabilitation: Facilitate the rehabilitation of substandard and deteriorated housing where feasible. - Housing Replacement: Where possible, promote the removal and replacement of those substandard units that cannot be rehabilitated. - CDBG Rehabilitation: AllocateFacilitate the allocation of CDBG funds to multi-family rehabilitation programs and retrofitting of existing housing. - Acquisition and Rehabilitation of Rental Housing: Work with non-profit sponsors to acquire and rehabilitate rental housing units in order to maintain long-term affordability of the units.
+- Section 8 Housing: Maintain the numbers of extremely-low-, very-low- and lowincome households that are assisted by the Section 8 rental assistance program. - Apartment Conservation: Conserve apartment rental housing by prohibiting the conversion to condominium ownership unless the apartment rental vacancy rate is more than 5%. - Apartment Conservation: Conserve apartment rental housing by prohibiting the conversion to tenancy in common ownership. - Mobile Homes, Mobile Home Parks and Manufactured Housing: Conserve mobile homes, mobile home parks and manufactured housing as an essential part of Carpinteria's housing supply through the City's Mobile Home Park Closure Ordinance. - Mobile Home Rents: Continue the Mobile Home Park Rental Stabilization and Mobile Home Park Rent Stabilization Disclosure ordinances. - Long-Term Housing Affordability: Enforce resale controls and income restrictions to ensure that affordable housing provided through the Inclusionary Housing Program remains affordable over time to the income group for which it is intended. - Maintenance and Repair: Promote the maintenance and repair of owner-occupied and rental housing to prevent deterioration within the City. - Housing Rehabilitation: Facilitate the rehabilitation of substandard and deteriorated housing where feasible.

+- Housing Replacement: Where possible, promote the removal and replacement of those substandard units that cannot be rehabilitated. - CDBG Rehabilitation: Facilitate the allocation of CDBG funds to multi-family rehabilitation programs and retrofitting of existing housing. - Acquisition and Rehabilitation of Rental Housing: Work with non-profit sponsors to acquire and rehabilitate rental housing units in order to maintain long-term affordability of the units.
 This will include, but not be limited to: (a) technical support needed to obtain funding commitments from County, State and/or Federal programs; (b) assistance in permit processing; (c) possible deferral, reduction or waiver of City fees; and (d) contribution of City housing funds, if available.